List of maritime disasters in the 21st century

 Costa Concordia aground off the Isola del Giglio.

 A maritime disaster is an accident involving vessels at sea which causes significant damage, injury or loss of life.
-This list covers notable maritime disasters of the 21st century.
+This list covers significant maritime disasters of the 21st century.

 Peacetime disasters

-All ships are vulnerable to problems from weather conditions, faulty design or human error.
-Some of the disasters below occurred in periods of conflict, although their losses were unrelated to any military action.
-The table listings are in descending order of the magnitude of casualties suffered.
+All ships are vulnerable to bad weather, faulty design or human error.
+Some of these disasters occurred during conflict, although the losses were unrelated to military action.
+The table listings are in decreasing order of the magnitude of casualties.